abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/spark-gluten-velox/setup-and-gluten.md

 ## Deploy Apache Spark with Gluten + Velox on ARM64

-This guide provides a **stable, tested setup** of Spark + Gluten + Velox on ARM64.It includes all required fixes for Java 17, Hadoop, and native execution.
+This guide helps you **set up Spark with native acceleration (Gluten + Velox)** on ARM64 (Azure Cobalt 100).

-This guide walks you through setting up:
+We will build everything step-by-step from scratch.

 - Apache Hadoop
 - Apache Spark